Seattle Storm vs. Las Vegas Aces: Here’s what you need to know about the WNBA Finals matchup

 Bird just might be the X-factor considering she missed both games against Las Vegas and the Aces haven’t played against her since 2018.
 It’s been a roller coaster for Bird due to a nagging bone bruise in her left knee that forced her to miss 11 games.
 The 11-time All-Star had a relatively muted performances in the first two games of the semifinals before tallying 16 points in Game 3.

 Robinson gave the Storm fits in the two regular-season games while scoring 16 and 13 points off the bench.
 She also totaled 11 assists and 10 rebounds.
-Robinson moved into the starting lineup during the playoffs where she came up big with 18 points in Game 4 of the semifinals.
+Robinson moved into the starting lineup during the playoffs, where she came up big with 18 points in Game 4 of the semifinals.
 The Storm likes to trap with Bird, but may not be able to if Robinson gets hot offensively.

 Natasha Howard vs. Carolyn Swords